dariosch/dariosch/README.md

 - 👋 Hi, I’m @dariosch
-- 👀 I’m passionate about technology, music and food
+- 👀 I’m passionate about technology, music, entrepreneurship and food
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, and working on a project to re-learn everything about web dev from scratch!
 - 💞️ I’m looking to collaborate on projects everywhere
 - 📫 How to reach me: dario.sch@gmail.com , dario@mintdesign.com.ar